apcamargo/RNAsamba/docs/usage.md

 ## Download the pre-trained models

 We provide two HDF5 files containing the weights of classification models trained with human trancript sequences.
 The first model (`full_length_weights.hdf5`) was trained exclusively with full-length transcripts and can be used in datasets comprised mostly or exclusively of complete transcript sequences.
-The second model (`partial_length_weights.hdf5`) was trained with both complete and truncated transcripts and is prefered in cases where there is a significant fraction of partial-length sequences, such as transcriptomes assembled using *de novo* approaches.
+The second model (`partial_length_weights.hdf5`) was trained with both complete and truncated transcripts and is prefered in cases where there is a significant fraction of partial-length sequences, such as transcriptomes assembled using *de novo* approaches. **We generally recommend using `partial_length_weights.hdf5`.**

 <center>
   <button onclick="location.href='https://raw.githubusercontent.com/apcamargo/RNAsamba/master/data/full_length_weights.hdf5'" class="pure-material-button-contained">Full-length transcripts</button>